What to Do after a Car Accident in New Mexico

 Pain and suffering

-If you fall victim to serious injuries, you have a long, hard road of recovery in front of you.
+Pain and suffering can apply if you fall victim to serious injuries and you have a long, hard road of recovery in front of you.
 You could also face a disability for the rest of your life.
 This might keep you from holding a job and doing the activities you usually do.

 Your medical professionals will be able to give written directions that describe what your quality of life will be.
 Keep those and give them to your lawyer to be entered as evidence.

 Work with your and the other driver’s insurance